dupunkto/oblikvo/README.md

 ## Project structure

-### Shared

-All code in the `common` folder is used in both the server and client processes.
-That's currently a bunch of types, and:

-- `Block`: data for one block of the level.
-- `Level`: a class transforming a `Map` (one of the abovementioned types) into a bunch of `Block`s.

 ### Interfaces

 These are used for defining data sent back and forth between the server and client.